 What does the Order Defect Rate display?

 The ODR is the percentage of orders that have received any negative feedback, an A-to-Z Guarantee claim or a service chargeback.
-These claims are divided by the total number of orders during a specific period of time, e.g. within 30 days.
+The amount of negative feedback within a certain period of time is decisive.

-If you have fulfilled 100 orders in this interval and you get one negative feedback from a customer and two A-to-Z claims your Order Defect Rate is 3 %.
+For example, if you have fulfilled 100 orders in a certain period and you receive negative feedback from one customer and two A-to-Z claims, then your ODR is 3%.

 You Order Defect Rate is 1 % or even higher?